avaneev/prvhash/README.md

-While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy quality, and only require "conditioning"), the message can be sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.
+While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy quality while only requiring an initial "conditioning"), the message can be
+sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.

 ## Two-Bit PRNG ##